chinamike65/hugo-tuolesi/content/book4/book4en.md

 If the Wisdom Light Body abandons the physical Arhat, it will enter into Nirvana without remainder.

+(3) Non-abiding Nirvana

-(3) Abstinence Nirvana Abstinence Nirvana is the Nirvana of the Mahayana, which is the Nirvana of the Buddha.
+Non-abiding Nirvana is the Nirvana of the Mahayana, which is the Nirvana of the Buddha.

 I won't go into details here, I'll talk about it later.

-The above is the way of the zhongshi, also known as the way of liberation.
+The above is the way of the middle scope, also known as the way of liberation.

 The liberation method of the Middle Path can liberate and liberate many sentient beings, but it cannot save all sentient beings, because people who practice the liberation path do not have the ability to save all sentient beings.